-Lipscomb University is a faith-based, liberal arts institution in Nashville, Tenn., dedicated to challenging students academically, spiritually and as global community citizens.
+Lipscomb University is a faith-based, liberal arts institution in Nashville, Tennessee, dedicated to challenging students academically, spiritually and as global community citizens.

 One University Park Drive

 Founder: David Lipscomb and James Harding

 Ruling year: 1940